-Recommendation 2: Establish Workload System that Gauges Faculty Work in Its Varied Forms
+Recommendation 2: Establish Workload System that Gauges Faculty Work in its Varied Forms

-The College should develop a holistic method for identifying faculty whose workload exceeds sustainable levels and those who could be making more robust contributions to their department and to the College.
+While there was considerable debate among the Task Force around the particulars of a workload system, there was consensus that the College develop a holistic method for identifying faculty whose workload exceeds sustainable levels and those who could be making more robust contributions to their department and to the College.
 A workload equivalency model (a workload calculator) is suitable to measure key aspects of teaching and formal advising loads.
 Overwork in teaching/advising identified through this tool should be compensated over time with course releases.
-Fellowships awarded to faculty in recognition of outstanding mentoring and advising are necessary to recognize the crucial, but often invisible labor through which faculty support our students.
+Fellowships awarded to faculty in recognition of outstanding mentoring and advising are necessary to recognize the crucial, but often invisible, labor through which faculty support our students.
 This work should also be compensated over time with course releases.
 Providing time relief to both quantifiable and invisible forms of faculty labor are twin practices, both critical to an equitable workload system.
+Recommendation 2a, 2b, 2c (below) and Recommendation 3 should be implemented together, in coordination with changes outlined in our Recommendations for Additional Structural Reforms.